codingwithjae/jaedevgithub/README.md

 # 💫 About Me:
 Front End Web Developer in the making.
-Learning HTML, CSS, and JavaScript, along with modern frameworks for web development.
+Learning HTML, CSS, and JavaScript.
+Currently learning Tailwind CSS and React with Vite and Next.JS.

 ## 🌐 Socials: